roject: King’s School

 The school offers many facilities to its students.
 Which includes a swimming pool, theatre, an all-weather floodlit pitch, sports pitches, and its recently developed £4.5m Sports Centre.
 In addition, the school is currently undergoing a programme of refurbishment and there is a proposed new 6th Form Block and Science Block extension that forms part of this work.

-Scott Architecture is working with the King’s School to design the extension for this new programme of work.
+The architect working with the King’s School was tasked with designing the extension for this new programme of work.
 Powers was appointed by the King’s School to carry out a topographical survey, underground utilities surveys and some measured internal building surveys to help inform some of the decisions that needed to be taken by the architect.
 The areas that needed to be surveyed included some of the classrooms, the common hall and kitchens and staircases.

 The project was awarded to Powers shortly before the Christmas break in 2020, but unfortunately the team only got half a day on site before Christmas.
 With the school shutdown over Christmas, Powers had to be able to pick up where it left off when it returned to the site in January.